JintongHe/JintongHe/README.md

    - Extracted current and voltage signal features to improve precision by 5%.
    - Presented project insights using **literature reviews** and **Matplotlib charts**.

-📸 (Add an image or diagram of the model/system.)

----

 ### **Project 2: Pedestrian and Cyclist Recognition System (PACR)**
 📍 *University of Wollongong | Feb 2022 – Nov 2022*